Andrew Blair is a liar.

 (Imagine, if you will, a TV advert in the months preceding Christmas.
 The camera pans across a wasteland, with derelict flats in the background.
 The picture is in black and white.
 A gravely voiced announcer, possibly Ken Stott, intones disturbing facts about blights on our society, before finally uttering the horrible truth the information was leading to:

 The History of Hiding, BBC 2

 Presented by Peter Sissons and his daughter Sissy, this documentary series charts the beginnings and the development of concealment.
-Promised series highlights include episodes based on James I of Scotland (hiding in a cludgie), Rommel (hiding in the desert) and Shannon Matthews.
+Promised series highlights include episodes based on James I of Scotland (hiding in a cludgie), Rommel (hiding in the desert) and Your True Love.

 The BBC announced recently the return of the character 'The Master' to their popular evening telly show 'Doctor Who'.
 Thousands of girl-wummin greeted the news with enough squee to power Belgium, and skipped merrily around 'pon the announcement.
 Something to do with wonts.
 Anyhow.

 I have been commissioned by the boffins at BBC Wales' Creationisation Labs to tell people what the 'The Master' is all about.
 Otherwise people might watch the show in a state of confusion, which could make it unpopular.
 And no-one wants to see Russell T Davies cry.

 After the success of their controversial Gayness for the Under-Fives, Usbourne have decided to follow that weighty five-volume tome with this new, more typical, guidebook.

 And what a letdown the change of format is.

 Ahoy.
 Below are some reviews of three Edinburgh Fringe shows.
 By the time you read this they will be gone from Edinburgh, but consider this a time capsule of sorts so that you may return to the city in future and FIND THEM.